kieranpotts/dotfiles/.github/ISSUE_TEMPLATE/FEATURE.md

 assignees: ''
 ---

 Specify new or modified functionality, or deprecation or removal of existing functionality.
+Please describe the users this feature will most benefit, and if there are alternative solutions you've considered.

 This category of work includes changes to external interfaces and to internal processes, algorithms and persistence that will alter what the system does.